tmuxinator/tmuxinator/README.md

 ## Shorthand

-An shorthand alias for tmuxinator can also be used.
+A shorthand alias for tmuxinator can also be used.

 ```
 mux [command]